alienpuppy-labs/alienpuppy-labs.github.io/README.md

 ## 📬 About Me

-I am an Electrical Engineer based in **Santa Clara, CA**.
+I am an Electrical and Computer Engineer based in **Santa Clara, CA**.
 When I'm not tweaking Home Assistant or 3D printing parts for a new hexapod, I'm usually DMing a tabletop RPG or writing sci-fi in the style of Edgar Rice Burroughs.

 > "The only way to discover the limits of the possible is to go beyond them into the impossible." — Arthur C. Clarke